DATA-TEAM1/Movie-Database.github/README.md

 |  **Abanoub** | `feature/rentings` | **Create a function that fetch rentings table and display the results** |
 |  **Krishma** | `feature/view-actor-summary` | **Create a function that fetch view_actor_summary view and display the results** |

+## Python Scripts for Movies and Rentings

+This project includes two simple Python scripts that connect to a Supabase PostgreSQL database using the `psycopg2` library.
+Each script belongs to a different feature branch and retrieves data from a specific table.

+---

+### Feature: Movies (`feature/movies`)
+Location: feature_movies/server.py
+Purpose:
+- Connects to the database
+- Fetches all rows from the `movies` table
+- Prints the results in the terminal

+Main function: `get_all_movies()`

+---

+### Feature: Rentings (`feature/rentings`)
+Location: feature_rentings/server.py
+Purpose:
+- Connects to the database
+- Fetches all rows from the `rentings` table
+- Displays all rows in the terminal

+Main function: `get_all_rentings()`

+---

+## Environment Variables

+Both scripts require a local `.env` file with the database credentials.
+Important:
+The real `.env` file is **not uploaded** to GitHub for security reasons.

+Example structure:

+user=YOUR_USER
+password=YOUR_PASSWORD
+host=YOUR_HOST
+port=5432
+dbname=postgres
+sslmode=require

+This file shows the required variables without exposing real credentials.

+## How to Run the Scripts

+Run from the root directory:

+Movies:python feature_movies/server.py
+Rentings:python feature_rentings/server.py

+Each script loads the environment variables, connects to Supabase, and prints the table data in the console.